microchip-pic-avr-examples/pic16f18076-calculating-pulse-and-duty-cycle-mplab-melody/README.md

 ![IOC without Timer Waveform Example](images/IOC_without_Timer_Waveform_Example.png)

 ### Polled Input
 The Polled Input is the eighth and final measuring method for this example.
 This method does not use any modules, only pin settings, to measure the pulse width and duty cycle.
-The pulse and period (pin RB5) are measured by incrementing the pulse or period value depending on the state of input signal pin.
+The pulse and period (pin RB5) are measured by incrementing the pulse or period value depending on the state of the input signal pin.
 The duty cycle is then calculated by taking the pulse and dividing it by the period.
 The code outputs an 8-bit value (0-255) which correlates to 0%-100% (i.e. 0x80 or 127 equals 50%).
 For more details please see the 'Polled_Input.c' file.
 An example waveform for the Polled Input can be seen in Figure 15.

 *Figure 15 -  Polled Input Waveform Example*